 Change of Program or Enrollment into a New Program: When a student changes programs or a graduate re-enrolls for an additional credential, completed courses appropriate to the new program are applied to that program, and the outcomes of all previous attempts of these courses affect the student's academic progress in the new program.
-Attempts of courses that do not apply to the new program remain recorded in the student's transcript but do not affect the student's progress in the new program.
-When all courses have been applied to the new program, the student must earn the credits remaining in the new program within 1.5 times the number of the credits remaining to complete the program (rounded down to the nearest whole number).
+Attempts of courses that do not apply to the new program remain recorded in the student's transcript but do not affect the student's progress in the new program, the student must earn the credits remaining in the new program within 1.5 times the number of the credits remaining to complete the program (rounded down to the nearest whole number).
 A student may not change programs or enroll in a new program while under academic probation.